 All things being equal, your dog is probably going to be fine.

 There’s nothing inherently wrong with a dog eating a nice fresh olive.

 It’s all those other considerations to consider (how many, processed or not, high is sodium, pits, were the olives stuffed with something, etc.).

 Lastly, as I re-read this article, I realize I focused entirely on black olives.
 There is no real difference between a dog eating black olive or a green olive.
-The results, concerns, and considerations will be the same as wondering can dogs eat black olives.
+The results, concerns, and considerations will be the same for either.

 We often hear “can dogs eat [fill in the blank]” so we are working on a series of articles to discuss these topics.
 Please see our additional articles on our main dog health page.